thisisudalov/secret/src/README.md

-so, basic concept is that player always stays x-in-middle of screen, while other context is moving around. feature steps:
+so, basic concept is that player always stays x-in-middle of screen, while other context is moving around. if middle of player model is higher then the middle of screen than screen moves in y direction feature steps:
 1) engine which lets you move w/a/d n place objects in view, tracking possible collisions, so engineer can put some views on the screen n, f.e. jump over them.